Clicky

 Avoid self-rebuilding due to the need for specialized tools and the risk of causing significant damage if done incorrectly.

-Naturally Aspirated Engine?
+What About Naturally Aspirated Engines?

 A naturally aspirated (NA) engine doesn’t force air in, eliminating the problems discussed in this post.